thisismypassport/shrinko8/README.md

 * `--unminify-indent` : Specify the size of the indentation to use (default: 2).
 Can also pass `tabs` to indent with tabs instead.

-# Custom Python Script
+# Custom Pico8 and Python Scripts

-For advanced usecases, you can create a python script that will be called to preprocess or postprocess the cart before/after the other steps.
+For advanced usecases, you can create a pico8 or python script that allow you to:

-This can be used for:
-* Merging in code and data (from other carts, or data files, etc.)
-* Saving minor variations of the cart.
+* Preprocess or postprocess the cart before/after the other steps
+* Dynamically generate code via [dynamic includes](#creating-dynamic-includes)
-* Likely much more.
+* And much more.

 To run, use `--script <path>`, here shown together with other tools: